karinfaraujo/lab-natty-or-not/README.md

 ---

+## ✨ Project Purpose

+This project aims to explore how artificial intelligence and human expertise can work together in data analytics.
+Rather than positioning AI as a replacement, the goal is to analyze how collaboration between humans and AI leads to better decision-making and performance.

+---

 ## 🚀 Results
 - AI shows significantly higher operational efficiency and faster execution times.
 - Human analysts still excel in contextual reasoning and strategic interpretation.